 He is now consulting full time so he can touch more organizations at the same time.
 Bryan sits on many non profit and for profit Boards, including Project Purple, Running USA, Kilter, KindKatch and more.

-Bryan and his wife Karen celebrated 12 years of marriage earlier this year and have two daughters, Addyson (10) and Alexa (8).
+Bryan and his wife Karen have been married for 13 years and have two daughters, Addyson (10) and Alexa (8).
 He is an avid runner, cyclist and enjoys yoga.
 Pre-Covid Bryan and his family enjoyed traveling and spending time with family and friends.

 Elena Manica is the Director, Community Partnerships at Kids Help Phone.
 She’s responsible for strategic development of community engagement and fundraising through events and partnerships, across all provinces and territories.
 Elena has been with Kids Help Phone since 2011.

 Elena has managed the strategy, planning, and execution of multiple fundraising events – from local to international – for organizations like Kids Help Phone, the MS Society of Canada, Villa Charities, and Girls Inc. of York Region.
 She has increasingly gained competencies in corporate and community engagement, sponsorship, external event communication strategies, and project management.

 Elena has always been passionate about supporting young people, and is a strong advocate for mental health and well-being, making her role at Kids Help Phone her “dream job.”
 In her spare time, Elena enjoys spending time with her nieces and nephews, watching sports, and playing music.